urbanparti/spacetime/README.md

 # spacetime
-space time markets for fluid exchange (see wiki)
+space time markets for fluid exchange (see wiki for more details)